saghirb/R-datatable-Intro/README.md

 workshop (course).

 This repository is contains materials for basic R concepts and `data.table` basics (~4 hour) workshop.
-The target audience anyone from R beginners to "intermediate" R users.
+The target audience is R beginners to "intermediate" R users.
 It is ideal for R meetup groups, R user groups or as pre-conference workshop.

 # Running the Workshop